Implications of the observation of dark matter self-interactions for singlet scalar dark matter

-Perturbative unitarity of the four $SS \to \phi_i \phi_i$ scattering amplitudes, where $\phi_i$ are the four real scalar components of the SM Higgs doublet $\Phi$, constrains
+Perturbative unitarity of the four $SS \to \phi_i \phi_i$ scattering amplitudes, where $\phi_i$ are the four real scalar components of the SM Higgs doublet, $\Phi$, constrains

-Achieving the observed dark matter self-interaction cross section requires that $m_S$ be severely tuned such that $|m_S - m_h/2| \lesssim 0.11$~GeV, where we use the lower value of $\sigma_{\rm DM}/m_S$ in Eq.~(\ref{eq:xsec2}) to obtain an upper bound.
+The region $m_S < m_h/2$, because of the contribution of the $h\to SS$ channel to the Higgs width, is severely constrained such that $m_h/2 - m_S \lesssim 10^{-6}$~GeV in order to achieve the observed DM self-interaction cross section and for the invisible Higgs width to be consistent with experiment.
+For the region above half the Higgs mass, this decay channel is not kinematically allowed, and the restriction reduces to $m_S - m_h/2 \lesssim 0.11$~GeV, where we use the lower value of $\sigma_{DM}/m_S$ in Eq.~(\ref{eq:xsec2} to obtain the upper bound.
 This represents a tuning of about two parts per mille.

 We now show that this scenario cannot be reconciled with the observed dark matter relic density because the annihilation cross section into SM particles through the Higgs resonance is several orders of magnitude too large.